 tnu config set-workspace-namespace my-billing-project

-Setting the workspace environment variablesWhen running in the terminal, the workspace namespace (Terra Billing project) and workspace name must be provided either by 1) setting a terra-notebook-utils
+Setting the workspace environment variablesWhen running in the terminal, the workspace namespace (Terra Billing project) and workspace name must be provided.
+There are three ways to do this:

 3. To view the current configuration, run the following.